DE-RSTC: A rational secure two-party computation protocol based on direction entropy: Introduction

 \section{Introduction}

-\IEEEPARstart{I}n cryptography, secure multi-party computation (SMC) refers to methods for parties to jointly compute a function over their inputs without revealing these values \cite{1,2}.
+With the rapid development of big data, the application of cryptography has become more and more popular\cite{36}.
+In cryptography, secure multi-party computation (SMC) refers to methods for parties to jointly compute a function over their inputs without revealing these values \cite{1,2}.
 In SMC, the multi-party protocol assumes that parties are honest or malicious.
 The honest players abide by the rules of the protocol, and the malicious players deviate from the protocol.
 However, parties make strategic choices to maximize their utility.
-Therefore, how to ensure the correct implementation of the agreement is an issue that cannot be ignored \cite{2-1,2-2,2-3}.
+Therefore, how to ensure the correct implementation of the protocol is an issue that cannot be ignored \cite{2-1,2-2,2-3}.
 To solve this problem, Halpern \cite{3} first proposed the concept of rational parties, and used rational parties in secret sharing, which played a guiding role in the research of rational secure multi-party computation (RSMC).

 RSMC combines game theory and SMC, which is different than SMC.
-The reason is that it is based on the utility execution protocol \cite{4}.
-In this process, the player's strategic choice will cause uncertainty in the protocol, and information entropy is a measure of uncertainty in the event.
-However, During the execution of the protocol, players have multiple behaviors.
-When using information entropy to measure the player's strategy, it cannot measure the positive or negative of the amount of information transmitted.
+The reason is that it is based on the utility execution protocol.
+During the execution of the protocol, players have multiple behaviors, which will lead to uncertainty of the protocol. and the uncertainty of events can be measured by information entropy.
+However, when using information entropy to measure the player's strategy, it cannot measure the positive or negative of the amount of information transmitted.
 Thus, we increase the positive and negative quantification of information based on information entropy, and we measure the player's strategy from different dimensions.
-In effect, we measure the positive and negative of the information through the direction vector of the direction entropy, which dynamically quantifies the behaviors of the parties to reach the optimal state of the protocol.
+In effect, we use the direction entropy to dynamically quantify the behaviors of the parties to reach the optimal state of the protocol.